keboola/developers-docs/extend/generic-extractor/tutorial/json.md

 * TOC
 {:toc}

-[JSON (JavaScript Object Notation)](http://www.json.org/) is a format for describing structured kind of data.
-For working with JSON you should be familiar with basic programming jargon.
+[JSON (JavaScript Object Notation)](http://www.json.org/) is a format for describing structured data.
+Before you start working with JSON, familiarize yourself with basic programming jargon:

 ## Object Representation
-JSON is used to described **objects** and their **properties**.
-For example you can describe a a person "John Doe" using the following JSON:
+JSON is used to describe **objects** and their **properties**.
+For example, "John Doe" (a person) can be described using the following JSON:

 {% highlight json %}
 {